dullroar/ten-steps-to-linux-survival/Step01.md

 Then we can go about our business of finishing our command.

-One place tab completion in `bash` is different than `CMD.EXE`\drshl{CMD.EXE} is that in `bash` if you hit `Tab` and there are multiple candidates, it will expand as far as it can and then show you a list of files that match up to that point and allow you to type in more characters and hit `Tab` again to complete it.
+One place tab completion in `bash` is different than `CMD.EXE` is that in `bash` if you hit `Tab` and there are multiple candidates, it will expand as far as it can and then show you a list of files that match up to that point and allow you to type in more characters and hit `Tab` again to complete it.
 Whereas in `CMD.EXE` it will "cycle" between the multiple candidates, showing you each one as the completion option in turn.
 Both are useful, but each is subtly different and can give you fits when moving between one environment and another.
+\drshl{CMD.EXE}

 **Pro Tip:** Remember, UNIX was built by people on slow, klunky teletypes and terminals, and they hated to type!
 Tab expansion is your friend and you should use it as often as possible.
 It gives at